knowitall/ollie/README.md

 ```

 To configure Ollie, you can drop into a bash shell with `docker run -it schmmd/ollie:latest /bin/bash`
-and run Ollie from there.
+and run Ollie from the command line.

 ### Local Machine